kbdavis07/doesazurehaveabillingapi/README.md

-Q: Does Microsoft Azure have a billing API?
+Does Microsoft Azure have a billing API?
-A: No